DFKI-Interactive-Machine-Learning/MMART/README.md

 Configuration
 -------------
-The following options can be set via the XML configuration file:
+Several options can be set via the XML configuration file:

-...
+* Devices that shall be used
+* Streams of that devices to record
+* Target path

 SETUP PRE-BUILT PACKAGE
 =======================